VincentiusP/VincentiusP/README.md

 ### Education

-New York University, Bachelor of Science in Finance & Data Science, 2018-2022 University of Notre Dame, Master of Science in Business Analytics, 2022-2023
+New York University, Bachelor of Science in Finance & Data Science, 2018-2022 <br>
+University of Notre Dame, Master of Science in Business Analytics, 2022-2023

 #